 - a.
 Determine margins and prudent estimate assumptions for all risk factors as described in Section 9 of VM-20. - b.
-Determine the makeup of starting assets as described in Section 7.D of VM-20. - c.
-Select the level of starting assets. - d.
-Run the integrated asset-liability cash flow model to project asset and liability cash flows.
+Determine the makeup of starting assets as described in Section 7.D of VM-20.

+- c.
+Select the level of starting assets.
+For the first iteration, some actuaries may use a simple estimate based on the current period's NPR or an approximate roll forward of last period's DR. - d.
+Run the integrated asset-liability cash flow model to project asset and liability cash flows under the prescribed economic scenario.